Pratham2005-analyze1/Customer-Shopping-Trends-Behavior-Analysis/README.md

 # Customer-Shopping-Trends-Behavior-Analysis
 An end-to-end data analytics project exploring consumer purchase patterns.
 This project utilizes Python and SQL to uncover key drivers behind customer loyalty, seasonal spending habits, and high-value segments.
 By analyzing demographic and transactional data, I provide actionable insights to optimize marketing spend and improve retention rates.
-This project is perfect for:

-📊 Data Analyst aspirants who want to build a strong Portfolio Project for interviews and LinkedIn 📚 Anyone learning Python, SQL, and Power BI
-💼 Professionals preparing for interviews in Data Analytics, Data Science or Product Analytics roles 🎥 Watch this YouTube video to implement the full project from scratch:
-Advanced Data Analysis Portfolio Project using Retail Customer Data 🔗 Link to Video: Watch on Youtube

 📌 Project Overview
 The goal of this project is to simulate a corporate-grade end-to-end data analytics workflow, demonstrating the ability to translate raw data into strategic business intelligence by: